 The only thing that allowed me to walk the ramp to board a plane today was the destination.
 I would rather drive for two days than depart on a plane.
 My destination today made the one hour and fifty-five-minute flight, gate to gate, worth it.

 I see many similarities between my flight and the school year.
 Each year, as we depart on a new school year, I realize my heart fills with many emotions.
 Excitement prevails as I anticipate the growth in each student.
 Yet, quickly that excitement transitions to contemplation and concern.
 I recognize immediately the cost of growth.

 Growth means struggle, like the butterfly emerging from the cocoon.
 Growth means heartache and heavy suitcases.
 It means pain.
 I worry often that I won’t be at the right place at the right time for a student.
 I worry that students will face circumstances that make their suitcase too heavy for them to carry.
 Will I be able to support them?
 Will I be where I need to be when they need me?
 Will I be able to support the needs of each staff member so that they can support and love their students?
-I also recognize that between our departure and our arrival, I will be required to make hundreds of decision.
+I also recognize that between our departure and our arrival, I will be required to make hundreds of decisions.
 Some will be well received.
 Others will bring many questions.